IgorBerman/dyn-allocation/README.md

       --resources=cpus:10;mem:16000;ports:[31000-32000];cpus(shuffle):2;mem(shuffle):2048;ports(shuffle):[7337-7339]
       ```
    1. 31000-32000 is the default port range that mesos agent reports to mesos master
+   1. We are allocating 2g or ram for external shuffle service
+   1. We are allocating ports 7337 to 7339 for external shuffle services(green-blue, different spark versions etc)
    1. The resources might be overprovisioned(e.g. we have 10 cpus on specific machine but still report that all other roles has 10 cpus and 2 cpus specifically for shuffle role)
    1. You will see +2 cpus on every node(but usual frameworks won’t/can’t use those resources)
 1. Start Marathon masters with specific role: